-CONCORD, N.C. — 159 people have gotten sick after eating sushi sold at two Concord Harris Teeter stores, according to Cabarrus County health officials reported Wednesday.
+CONCORD, N.C. — An illness outbreak tied to sushi sold at two Concord Harris Teeter stores is over, according to the Cabarrus Health Alliance.

-Officials said many of the people are experiencing symptoms of vomiting, diarrhea, fever, muscle aches and abdominal cramps.
+Officials said many of the people were experiencing symptoms of vomiting, diarrhea, fever, muscle aches and abdominal cramps.

 Danielle Frazier contacted Channel 9 with a similar experience.
-She said she bought sushi from a Harris Teeter location in Charlotte in the same timeframe and has been sick ever since.
+She said she bought sushi from a Harris Teeter location in Charlotte in the same timeframe and felt sick for a while.

 “It was non-stop for about a week straight.
 It was to the point to where I couldn’t eat or drink for a week,” Frazier said.